Pups For Sale | Puppy Availability

 Your Pup Will Be Socialized- The Importance of Puppy Socialization

 An article in a recent kennel club e Newsletter by Arliss Paddock really highlights the importance of properly socializing your puppy.
 Arliss states in part that... "studies have shown that a puppy’s experiences in the first three months of life strongly influence what kind of companion he will grow to be and how he will react to the world.
 Will he shy away from children?
 Will he be afraid of people in hats? ...Or will he be easygoing and adaptable in a variety of situations?
 The article goes on to say......" what can a breeder do to properly socialize each pup?
 The starting point is for the litter to be raised within a home environment with frequent human contact, rather than secluded in the yard or a kennel.
 This is the first step in ensuring that the pups will be prepared for life in a household, with all the sounds, smells, and hustle-and-bustle that this entails."
-Please rest assured that your pup will be raised in our home (never in a yard or kennel), and will be properly socialized with lots of human contact!
+Please rest assured that your pup will be raised in a home environment (never in a yard or kennel), and will be properly socialized with lots of human contact!
 Caution: Pups raised in puppy mills receive minimal human contact and are likely to have socialization problems after you take them home!
 Also, if you buy one of these pups don't be surprised to find it frequently running around in small circles (due to the conditioning it experienced being raised in a very small cage)

-BACK TO TOP |
+BACK TO TOP